Person-Centered TherapyEarly years children aged 5-7 in blue V-neck jumpers engage in person-centered therapy with supportive teacher

 Unlike traditional therapy methods, Rogerian therapy shifts the balance, making the client an active participant.
 The therapist's role is to facilitate, not dictate.
 Unconditional positive regard, genuineness, and empathetic understanding are essential in Rogerian therapy.

-Person-centered therapy, rooted in recognizing the client's unconditional worth, revolves around empathetic understanding and acceptance.
+Person-centered therapy, rooted in recognising the client's unconditional worth, revolves around empathetic understanding and acceptance.
 Central to this therapy is the acknowledgment of each client's inherent value.
 This recognition forms the therapy's foundation.

 Genuine empathy from the therapist is vital.
 It allows the client to explore their thoughts and feelings openly.
 Rogers identified accurate perception of the client's experience, expressing understanding, and unconditional positive regard as essential strategies.